joneskm72/weather-dashboard/README.md

 ## About

-A weather dashboard that will run in the browser and feature dynamically updated HTML, JavaScript, and CSS.
+A weather dashboard that will run in the browser and feature dynamically-updated HTML, JavaScript, and CSS.
 Uses the OpenWeather API to retrieve weather data for cities.
 The documentation includes a section called "How to start" that provides basic setup and usage instructions.
 Uses localStorage to store any persistent data.

 ## Technologies Used